ferama/rospo/SPEC.md

   - root/global quiet-mode suppression for client-side banner and runtime logging
 - remaining gaps:
   - no interactive password prompt workflow beyond direct flag use
-  - Windows PTY behavior is not implemented
+  - Windows interactive client-side PTY behavior is not implemented
   - exact edge-case parity for stderr/stdout/exit-status is not yet exhaustively proven

 #### `socks-proxy [user@]host[:port]`